 The unit includes a complete user interface.
 There's a rugged operator keypad and a bright display that is visible from twenty feet.

 The controller electronically sequences through a series of programmable steps.
 Each step has a setpoint time that determines how long that step is held.
-The states of twelve SSR outputs are asserted during each step and can be programmed by the user.
+The states of the NO/NC SSR outputs are asserted during each step and can be programmed by the user.

-Other control and handshake signals are provided for interface to a remote machine control system, which can be relay logic or PLC.
-Alternately, the system can be made to stand alone for automatic cycling.
+Other control and handshake signals are provided for interface to a remote machine control system, which can be relay logic or a PLC.
+Step information can be programmed to allow external devices to extend the time in a step, or remotely end the step currently being run.

 A programmable under cure timer and watchdog timer are included.
 A keyswitch on the front panel secures access for all step and output programming.
 Programming can be done at the front panel display and keyboard while the unit is in operation.
 Various run time information can also be selected for display by pressing buttons on the keypad.
-The unit includes RS232 and RS485 industrial multi-drop network interfaces to communicate with a remote PC or sequence controllers on the plant floor.
+The unit includes an opto-coupled RS485 industrial multi-drop network interface to communicate with a remote PC or sequence controllers on the plant floor.